heroku/terraform-provider-heroku/docs/resources/build.md

 A `source.url` may point to any `https://` URL that responds to a `GET` with a tarball source code.
 When running `terraform apply`, the source code will only be fetched once for a successful build.
 Change the URL to force a new resource.

-Useful for building public, open-source source code, such as projects that publish releases on GitHub.
+💡 Useful for building public, open-source source code, such as projects that publish releases on GitHub.

+⛔ Not useful for private URLs that require credentials to access.

 ### GitHub URLs
 GitHub provides [release](https://help.github.com/articles/creating-releases/) tarballs through URLs.
 Create a release